Death of Francisco Martínez: Biography

 Francisco Andrés Martínez Romero (August 7, 1993 – February 5, 2021) was 27 years old at the time of his death.
 His family lived in the Puente Alto commune, in Santiago, a city which he left at 18 years of age in order to live in various Latin American countries.

 In 2015, he settled in Panguipulli, living on the streets and working as a street artist, juggler and craftsman.
 In that city he was known as "Franco" or "Tibet", and participated in the mobilizations of the 2019–2020 Chilean protests.

 According to the testimony of his sister, Francisco had schizophrenia.
 He was the uncle of a minor who was also involved in an episode of police brutality caused by the Carabineros on the Pío Nono Bridge in Santiago, also within the context of the 2019–2020 protests.

 Death

 After 3:00 p.m. on Friday, February 5, 2021, in the city of Panguipulli, southern Chile, Francisco Martínez was juggling with machetes at the busy intersection of Martínez de Rozas and Pedro de Valdivia streets.
-At the scene, he was intercepted by a group of three Carabineros officials to carry out an identity check.
-The situation in which the events occurred, which triggered an argument between Martínez and the police, is not yet clear.
-In an act, still under investigation, Second Sergeant Juan Guillermo González Iturriaga fired several shots at the floor and at point-blank range at the body of Francisco, ending his life.
-During the altercation, Martínez had thrown himself against the policeman with the machetes.
+At the scene, a group of three Carabineros stopped him to carry out an identity check.

+According to police testimony, Martínez said that he did not have an identification card but that he knew his tax identification number.
+When Second Sergeant Juan Guillermo González Iturriaga asked Martínez accompany him to the police station, Martínez reportedly grew agitated and lunged at the officers with the machetes he had been carrying.
+González then fired several shots at Martínez at point-blank range, killing him.

 A nursing technician who was at the scene gave Martinez first aid and unsuccessfully performed cardiopulmonary resuscitation.